lucaslingle/memn2n/README.md

      Right now, I am most interested in making sure I can completely reproduce the results of the paper, and to that end, I plan on following the official implementation.

+6. - Question:
+     Why do you include a xavier normal initializer?

+   - Answer:
+     I found it worked way better for individual training on task 16 (basic induction).
+And adding 0.0007 gradient noise works great, too.
+Works every time.

+     Though, I should mention that it is bad for task 15 (basic deduction).
+Fails every time.
+     You're better off using truncated normal with stddev=0.10 for that.
+Throw 0.0002 gradient noise in too.
+It works every time.

 ```
 </details>